Marc-André ter Stegen

-After four seasons in the Bundesliga with Borussia Mönchengladbach, making 108 league appearances, he joined Barcelona for €12 million in 2014.
+After four seasons in the Bundesliga with Borussia Mönchengladbach, making 108 league appearances, ter Stegen joined Barcelona for €12 million in 2014.
 He won the treble in his first season in Spain, playing for Barcelona in Copa del Rey and UEFA Champions League.

-Ter Stegen represented Germany at several youth levels and made his senior international debut in 2012.
-He was part of the German squads that reached the semi-finals of UEFA Euro 2016 and won the 2017 FIFA Confederations Cup, and was also a member of the German side that took part at the 2018 FIFA World Cup.
+ter Stegen represented Germany at several youth levels and made his senior international debut in 2012.
+He was part of the German squads that reached the semi-finals of UEFA Euro 2016 and won the 2017 FIFA Confederations Cup, and was also a member of the German side that took part at the 2018 FIFA World Cup, 2022 FIFA World Cup and UEFA Euro 2024.